Joe B. O'Hagan

 He died in 2001 and was eulogised by Sinn Féin's Gerry Adams and Caoimhghín Ó Caoláin as "a republican legend ...
 Whether as soldier, prisoner, political activist, husband, father or friend, JB gave his fullest.
 He was an inspiration to younger generations of republicans and those of us who were privileged to know him well will mourn his passing deeply.
-I measc laochra na nGael a raibh sé."
+I measc laochra na nGael a raibh sé." (translation: He was among the heroes of the Irish).

-He was a relative of journalist Martin O'Hagan who was murdered the same year.
+He was a relative of journalist Martin O'Hagan who was murdered in Lurgan the same year.